Post-buckling behaviour of a growing elastic rod: Buckling and post-buckling behaviour

+(The constants $K_1$ and $K_2$ are the same as in the homogeneous case \eqref{eq:bucklingamplitudeeqn}.)
+Note the loss of both the trivial amplitude branch and the symmetric nature of the non-trivial amplitude branches.
+Therefore, with this underlying imperfection, the model undergoes an asymmetric (or imperfect) pitchfork bifurcation, with the branch selected determined by the sign of $K_4$.
+As $\eta$ is increased, so is the deviation from the homogeneous amplitude equation \eqref{eq:bucklingamplitudeeqn}, and hence the splitting of the initially-symmetric non-trivial branches is amplified.
+Note also that $K_4$ involves a simple inner product with $\xi$ and the buckling mode $\widehat y$.
+The heterogeneity thus has maximum effect when the imperfection to the foundation is of the same shape as the buckling mode, i.e. when $\xi\propto\widehat y$.
 Figure \ref{fig:foundationheterogeneity} displays the bifurcation diagram for $\pm\|y\|$ against $\gamma$ for various values of $\eta$, both from the weakly nonlinear analysis (dashed curves) and numerical solution of the full system (solid curves).
 We have taken the heterogeneity $\xi(S_0) = \widehat{y}(S_0)$.
 As expected, increasing $\eta$ further splits the branches and increases the predisposition to the upper branch\footnote{Setting $\xi(S_0) = -\widehat{y}(S_0)$ biases the buckled rod to the lower amplitude branch, as seen by setting $D_1=-1$.
 (Note that numerical continuation, increasing $\gamma$ from the flat rod state, cannot be used to detect the split branches.)}.
 Due to the scaling $\widehat{\epsilon}=\delta^3$, large values of $\eta$ are needed to observe a noticeable difference in the bifurcation.
 In Figure \ref{fig:foundationheterogeneity} we have taken $\eta = O(10^5)$, which grossly violates the asymptotic assumption that $\eta=O(1)$; since in this plot $\delta=10^{-2}$, even with $\eta=10^5$, $\widehat{\epsilon} =10^{-1}$, i.e. the perturbation is still small, and we find that the weakly nonlinear analysis matches the full model reasonably well.
 Also evident is that as heterogeneity is increased, a larger deflection is observed for a given $\gamma$.
 This is consistent with typical results that imperfection deforms load-deflection curves so that higher deflections occur under smaller loads \cite{Hutchinson1970}.

 As a final point of interest, we wish to measure which form of heterogeneity has the greatest impact on the bifurcation.
 As a `metric' for comparison, following the typical engineering analysis of load-deflection, here we consider the compressive force as a function of growth.
 To examine this, we define the \emph{net axial stress}